kyungjae-lee/engineers-notebook/real-time-operating-systems/context-switching.md

   2. If context switching is required, the SysTick timer will pend the PendSV exception and PendSV handler will run.

-  3. Processor core registers R4-R11, R14 that are not saved by (1) have to be saved manually on the task's private stack memory.
-(Saving the context)
+  3. Processor core registers R4-R11 that are not saved by (1) have to be saved manually on the task's private stack memory.
+(Saving the context) ==Also, push R14 one more time since it will be necessary to recover the R14 value that will have been corrupted by `bl vTaskSwitchContext` subroutine call inside the `xPortPendSVHandler()` when the current task is switched back in later.==

+     Q: Doens't R14(LR) get pushed automatically by the processor as an exception exit sequence when the `xPortPendSVHandler()`? $\to$ It does!
+But as you can see at the end of `xPortPendSVHandler()` there's a branch instruction `bx r14` which means that we need to make sure that R14 register retains the correct value.
+Note that the branch instruction `bx r14` gets called before the exception exit sequence of PendSV handler.

-  4. Save the new top of stack value (PSP) into the first member of TCB.
+  4. Save the new top of stack value (PSP) into the first member (`pxTopOfStack`) of TCB.
 This is so when this task is switched back in later, it can restore its context from its stack.

   5. Select the next potential task to execute on the CPU.
 This is done by `vTaskSwitchContext()` implmented in `tasks.c`.

      ```c
      /* task.c */
      void vTaskSwitchContext( void )